davmac314/tosaithe/README.md

 (it somewhat works, but is not complete).

 Tosaithe is a minimalistic UEFI-firmware menu/bootloader.
-It can chain-load other EFI programs and loaders, including Linux kernels, and has basic support for a bespoke boot protocol (the "Tosaithe boot protocol" or "TSBP").
+It can chain-load other EFI programs and loaders, including Linux kernels, and has basic support for a bespoke boot protocol and kernel image format (the "Tosaithe boot protocol" or "TSBP").
 It is currently x86-64 only.

 This is free software, with as few restrictions as legally possible.
 It comes with no warranty and will not be supported by the original author.
 Use it at your own risk.